 Instructions

-- Sift together the coconut flour, salt, and baking powder into a large bowl.
+- Sift together coconut flour, salt, and baking powder into a large bowl.
 Add in the psyllium husk and whisk to combine.

 - Add the egg whites and pickle juice to the flour and quickly whisk in.

 - Pour in all of the boiling water.
+Whisk together quickly until a lumpy, almost curdled looking dough forms.

-- Whisk together quickly until a lumpy almost curdled looking dough forms.
-Then switch to a spatula or use your hands to fold it a few times and smooth it out, so it’s like playdough.
+- Switch to a spatula or use your hands to fold it a few times and smooth it out, so it’s like playdough.

 - Line a sheet pan with parchment paper.
-Use a large scoop to make 5 buns, scooping them onto the parchment paper.
-Or just use your hands to shape 5 small buns, about 1/3 cup each.
+Use a large scoop to make 5 buns, scooping them onto the parchment paper, or just use your hands to shape 5 small buns, about 1/3 cup each.

-- Sprinkle sesame seeds on top, or poppy seeds etc.
+- Spray with coconut oil liberally or gently brush with coconut oil.
+Sprinkle sesame seeds on top, or poppy seeds etc.

 Recipe Notes: